Tanmay-Kaushal/Commit/README.md

 Open that URL in your browser once both servers are running.
 In this two-terminal setup the frontend talks to the backend over `VITE_API_URL` (`frontend/.env`), same as before.

-## Deploying (Railway, one service)

-This version builds into a single deployable unit: `npm run build` (at the repo root) builds the frontend straight into `backend/public`, and the backend serves both the API and that compiled frontend from one Express process on one port.
-That means one Railway service, with **Root Directory** left as the repo root — no per-service root-directory tracing, no separate frontend/backend services to wire together.

-1. Create one Railway service from this repo (root directory = repo root).
-2. Railway's Nixpacks builder picks up `railway.json` automatically:
-   - Build: `npm run build`
-   - Start: `npm start`
-3. Set environment variables on that service:
-   - `JWT_SECRET` — required, any long random string.
-   - `DB_PATH` — optional; point it at a mounted Railway Volume (e.g.
-     `/data/dev.db`) so the SQLite database survives redeploys.
-Without it, the database lives on the container's ephemeral filesystem and resets on every deploy.
-   - `PORT` is set automatically by Railway — don't set it yourself.
-   - You do **not** need `VITE_API_URL`: since the frontend is served by the same process as the API, requests default to same-origin in production.

-Local development still runs backend and frontend as two separate processes (see above) — that split doesn't change, only how the built app is deployed.

 ## How to use it